Promoting an App to the Next Environment

-- Set up processing rules that are executed when an API is promoted from one specific environment to the next.
+- Set up processing rules that are executed when an app or API is promoted from one specific environment to the next.
 For example:

-- A rule might change the target URL host for the physical services when an API is promoted from Staging to Production.
+- A rule might change the target URL host for the physical services when an app or API is promoted from Staging to Production.

-- A rule might deploy an API to different deployment zones in the Production environment depending on the PCI compatibility of the API.
+- A rule might deploy an app or API to different deployment zones in the Production environment depending on the PCI compatibility of the resource.

 - A rule might define an approval required for the resource to be promoted to the next environment.
 If approval is required, the resource will be in a Promotion Pending state until the promotion is approved.